Charles H. Sherrill (ambassador): Sports

-Sherrill was a successful athlete during his studies at Yale University and won inter-collegiate 100-yard dash titles four times in a row and 220 yards three times.
-In 1888, he used crouch start for the first time in track and field sprints.
+When he retired from athletics he still held a share in the world record at 100 yards and the second fastest times in the world at both 150 yards and 250 yards.
 From 1922 to his death, he was an important member of the International Olympic Committee and played vital role in organizing the 1932 Summer Olympics, in Los Angeles, and calming American public opinion on the 1936 Summer Olympics, in Berlin.

 Author

-He wrote twenty-two books, especially on stained glass windows in European churches and European and world politics.
+He wrote twenty-two books, especially on stained glass windows in European churches, and the interwar politics including Turkey (Atatürk), Italy (Mussolini), and the United States (Roosevelt).